Did you know that if you count ALL the Russian pronouns together…

 But they’re just so common that you’ll know them in no-time.

-The more difficult stuff such as interrogative pronouns are more rare.
+The more difficult stuff such as interrogative pronouns in Russian is rare.

 So for those ‘exposure therapy’ might not work.